-Artis’ exhibition grants provide support for solo and group presentations at internationally recognized contemporary art organizations, such as museums, nonprofits, biennials, and festivals outside of Israel that present artists from Israel.
+Artis’ exhibition grants provide support for solo and group presentations at globally recognized contemporary art organizations, such as museums, nonprofits, biennials, and festivals that present artists from Israel.
 Artis seeks to support exhibitions and projects that encourage critical thinking, foster discussion, and create new connections across disciplines and cultures.
 Artis prioritizes proposals from leading museums and art institutions worldwide for exhibitions with significant visibility that propose meaningful and innovative formats for engaging with artistic practice.
-Applications for exhibition grants are received from the exhibiting institution and are reviewed by an international panel of contemporary art professionals.
+Applications for exhibition grants are received from the exhibiting institution and are reviewed by a panel of contemporary art professionals.

-Through the Exhibition Grant program, Artis supports the work of artists from Israel, presented in an international context of dialogue and exchange at leading art institutions.
+Through the Exhibition Grant program, Artis supports the work of artists from Israel, presented in an global context of dialogue and exchange at leading art institutions.
 Artis prioritizes funding for programs that demonstrate curatorial ambition and artistic experimentation.
 Preference is given to projects that frame artists’ works in new, critical, engaged ways; promote collaboration and interdisciplinary work; present innovative ideas and exploratory project formats; and have the potential for deep impact on the artists’ careers.
-Artis is particularly interested in exhibition proposals that address urgent environmental issues on a local and global scale.
-We invite exhibition proposals that grapple with the climate crisis and its intersections with politics and public discourse.
-We are also interested in receiving applications from institutions that practice climate-consciousness in their daily operations and exhibition-making.
-The Artis Board and staff recognize global warming as an urgent issue of our time, and one that exacerbates numerous other crises globally.
-With this said, Artis is dedicated to working collectively with our colleagues towards creating an environmentally sustainable art world.
+Applicants are encouraged to include elements such as performance, sound, architecture, and social or research-based practices and programming that explores urgent topical issues and artistic experimentation.

 Exhibition grants may not be used to support exhibitions or projects in Israel, independent artist projects, tuition fees, residencies, projects at commercial galleries, for-profit enterprises, religious programs, exhibition catalogs, or general operating costs.
 Please refer to the Frequently Asked Questions before applying for a full list of eligibility requirements.